Ramis84/OCReMixDownloader/README.md

   --output <PATH>    (Required) The folder where songs will be stored.
   --config <PATH>    (Optional) The file (json) where settings and last downloaded song number will be stored.
 Will be created if it does not exist.
   --threads <COUNT>  (Optional) Number of concurrent downloads (default: 1).
-  --includeTorrents  (Optional) Downloads torrents files as well, both Collections and Albums (only the .torrent, needs to need added to torrent client manually).
+  --includeTorrents  (Optional) Downloads torrents files as well, both Collections and Albums (only the .torrent, needs to be added to torrent client manually).
 Example:
   ocremixdownloader --config "C:/Files/settings.json" --output "C:/Download/"
 ```